Kblack0610/clickytheclicker/README.md

-# XTest Window Autoclicker
+# Clicky the Clicker

-A tool that clicks within specific application windows **without moving your physical mouse cursor**, allowing you to continue working normally while the autoclicker operates independently.
+An X11 autoclicker that clicks within specific application windows **without moving your physical mouse cursor**, allowing you to continue working normally while the autoclicker operates independently.

 ## Features